|

 Doutoramento in Engenharia Civil in 2007 by Universidade de Lisboa Instituto

 Superior Técnico.
-Is research is
+Is research is focused in non-conventional finite element

-structural mechanics, computational fluids and heat-transfer mass.
-He has
+and meshless methods, for structural mechanics, computational fluids and

-provide several numerical tools to support the design of fire protection of
+heat-transfer mass.
+He has provide several numerical tools to support the

-FRP strength structures and prismatic elements. |
+design of fire protection of FRP strength structures and prismatic elements. |

 |